9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 ☔️ Keep the mercurial weather of the Azores in mind: Weather in the Azores can change quickly, so pack accordingly and be prepared for occasional rain showers or fog.

-🌿 Respect the environment: The Azores is a stunning destination with a delicate ecosystem.
+🌿 Respect the environment: The Azores are a stunning destination with a delicate ecosystem.
 Please do your part in preserving its natural beauty.

-Best time to visit Sao Miguel Azores hot springs
+Best time to visit the Sao Miguel Azores hot springs

 Winter (December through February) provides an enchanting contrast between the steamy hot springs and cooler air.
 It’s also less crowded, but remember the weather can be unpredictable.